kozodoi/Kaggle_Home_Credit/README.md

 ## Project summary

-Credit scoring refers to the use of statistical models that guide loan approval decisions.
-This project considers a credit scoring task, where a binary classification model is used to distinguish defaulters and nondefaulters.
+In finance, credit scoring refers to the use of statistical models to guide loan approval decisions.
+This project develops a binary classification model to distinguish defaulters and nondefaulters usimg supervised machine learning.

 The project works with data from multiple sources, including credit bureau information, application data, performance on previous loans and credit card balance.
 I perform thorough feature engineering and aggregate data into a single high-dimenional data set.
-Next, I train Lightgbm models that predict the probability of default.
+Next, I train an ensemble of LightGBM models that predict the probability of default.

 ## Project structure

-The project has the follwoing structure:
+The project has the following structure:
 - `codes/`: jupyter notebooks with codes for different project stages: data preparation, modeling and ensembling.
 - `data/`: input data.
 The folder is not uploaded to Github due to size constraints.
 The raw data can be downloaded [here](https://www.kaggle.com/c/home-credit-default-risk).
 - `solutions/`: presentation with solutions from other competitors.